jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ## Disclaimer

 The information and calendars published in this repository are not directly provided by Gedling Borough Council and hence this is an unofficial source.
-While every effort has been made to ensure each calendar is accurate per the official printed calendar document provided by Gedling Borough Council, errors in translating this document into an iCal format are possible.
+While every effort has been made to ensure each calendar is accurate per the official data provided by Gedling Borough Council, errors in translating into the iCal format are possible.

 A combination of human checks and [unit tests](test/json-calendar-validation.js) are performed when the iCalendar files are converted into JSON.
 These tests validate the calendar data by using various rules and known pattern/occurrence rules that should always be present, which aims to reduce the chance of errors.

 Any bin day collection schedule is also subject to change by Gedling Borough Council at any time.
-While this is unlikely, it is possible.

 If you spot an error or notice something wrong, please let me know.